 simple because the motor assistance is really like stepping on the gas of an automobile.

 If you want to get to speed faster, use a higher assistance mode.
 It is a

 lot of fun, really.
 We think that use of e-bikes on week-long bicycle tours also

 makes a lot of sense for people who are not in top shape and would like to avoid

 pushing up the occasional hill.

-Testing or renting are about the same thing.
+Testing or renting is about the same thing.
 Renting for a day might be free or

-with all the accoutrements of a touring or trekking bicycle, such as fenders, lights,
+with all the accouterments of a touring or trekking bicycle, such as fenders, lights,

 We also fitted our handlebar packs to the rental bikes but only because we could